-Shares of beneficial interest in the Fund are offered on a continuous basis at NAV per share.
-The Fund generally accepts orders to purchase shares on a monthly basis.
+The Fund generally accepts orders to purchase shares on a continuous basis at NAV per share during the last week of each month.
 During any continuous offering, shares may be purchased through the Distributor.
-The Distributor acts as the distributor of the shares of the Fund, subject to various conditions, pursuant to the terms of a distributor's contract with the Fund.
+The Distributor is the exclusive distributor of the shares of the Fund, subject to various conditions, pursuant to the terms of a distributor's contract with the Fund.
 The Distributor is not obligated to sell any specific amount of shares of the Fund.
 The Fund has authorized one or more intermediaries (e.g., brokers, investment advisers, etc. (collectively, "Intermediaries")), including affiliates of City National Rochdale, to receive orders on its behalf.
 Such Intermediaries are authorized to designate other Intermediaries to receive orders on the Fund's behalf.
 The Fund will be deemed to have received an order when an authorized broker or, if applicable, a broker's authorized designee, receives the order.
 The shares are offered at the NAV per share calculated each regular business day.